 Place and Duration of Study: Department of Microbiology, Kwara State University, between June 2024 and September 2024.

-Methodology: Fresh white sweet potatoes (Ipomoea batatas), without injury were purchase from Mandate Market, Ilorin.
+Methodology: Fresh white sweet potatoes (Ipomoea batatas), without injury were purchase from Mandate Market, Ilorin, Nigeria .
 The sweet potato was peeled and proximate composition determined.
 Two commercial enzymes (amylase and amyloglucosidase) were used for saccharification of sweet potato roots.

 Results: Aerobic fermentation showed a change in the pH from 4.1 to 3.8 while anaerobic fermentation decreased to 3.9.
 Titratable acidity was lower in aerobic 0.88 than in anaerobic condition (1.6).
 Yeast concentration was found to be at its highest of 4.6 × 10² cells/ml at the end of the aerobic fermentation experiment, the yeast activity was no observed under anaerobic conditions.
 Alcohol content reached 9.0% for both approaches and remained more or less constant.
 Sensory evaluation showed that sweet potato wine was accepted by 72.8% compared to 88% for Carlo Rossi commercial wine.